1. Places to visit

 The best time to visit the fjords depends on what type of trip you’d like to have.
 You can see the fjords all year round, so it all depends on what you’d prefer.
 Norway’s fjord landscape enjoys a fairly mild climate, and there’s thriving wildlife both on land, in the sea, and in the sky – meaning wildlife enthusiasts and bird spotters will have plenty to look out for.

 To see the fjords in all their glory, the summer is a great time to visit, but it’s also the height of the tourist season.
 The best way to experience the fjords also depends on what you’d prefer and what time of year you’ll be visiting.
 In the spring and summer, kayaking along the fjord is a fantastic way to experience the natural wonder of it.
 During winter, the dramatic fjords surrounded by snow-capped mountains are a true sight to behold as you sail through the water on a boat.
-Join our popular Norway in a nutshell® tour if you’d like to see all the best of what fjord Norway has to offer in one trip, and enjoy your visit to fjord Norway!
+Join our popular Norway in a nutshell® tour if you’d like to see all the best of what fjord Norway has to offer in one trip, and enjoy your visit to Fjord Norway!

 See all tours